 In many cases, jumping into the API ship without a proper strategy can be counter-productive.
 It may result in a mess, with redundancies, poor maintenance practices, and limited transparency.

 To make the app development process simpler, these two things should be considered:

-Initially APIs were considered as intermediaries that integrated and exchanged data between multiple systems.
+Initially, APIs were considered intermediaries that integrated and exchanged data between multiple systems.
 Since mostly the IT department dealt with all things related to APIs, the category used to classify them was usually technical and non-intuitive.
 This made business stakeholders stay away from API design and prioritization.

 It is necessary to list the right use cases for the APIs, based on your technology feasibility (back-end readiness, for example) and your business requirement before choosing a low-code platform.
-A good low-code platform enables both the API publishing and consumption and have solid collaboration with API Management platform as well.
+A good low-code platform enables both API publishing and consumption and has solid collaboration with the API Management platform as well.
 The following benefits can contribute a lot to business value:

-Automatic conversion of SOAP to REST APIs these days are mostly REST based.
-But there still remains legacy SOAP based APIs which the modern low-code platform can automatically convert into REST API endpoint for the app.
+Automatic conversion of SOAP to REST - APIs these days are mostly REST-based.
+But there still remain legacy SOAP-based APIs that the modern low-code platform can automatically convert into REST API endpoint for the app.
 This auto conversion is especially imperative in an enterprise setup, where legacy baggage is stifling.
 The automatic availability of REST APIs is a crucial factor in modernizing legacy apps.

-Ease of design, testing and sharing in APIs In a connected app world, it is imperative that your own app should have easy ways to create, design and share APIs.
-Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) them are important features in any modern low-code platforms.
-There should also be easy integration to publish these APIs into the enterprise API management platform, so that its instantly available to the API consumers within an enterprise.
+Ease of design, testing, and sharing in APIs - In a connected app world, it is imperative that your own app should have easy ways to create, design, and share APIs.
+Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) are important features in any modern low-code platforms.
+There should also be easy integration to publish these APIs into the enterprise API management platform so that it's instantly available to the API consumers within an enterprise.